longturn/freeciv21/docs/General/Manuals/client-manual.rst

 =====================

-Regardless the method you used to get into a game, eventually you will make it to the main client interface as shown in Figure 9 below.
+Regardless the method you used to get into a game, eventually you will make it to the main client interface as shown in :numref:`Client Overview` below.
 This is known as the `Map View`_.

+.. _Client Overview:
 .. figure:: ../../../dist/freeciv-screenshot-2048x1112.png
     :scale: 40%
     :align: center
     :alt: Freeciv21 Client Overview
     :figclass: align-center

-    Figure 9: Freeciv21 Client Overview
+    Freeciv21 Client Overview

 The client interface is broken down into a collection of sections.
 From the top, the sections are: